bgamari/ghc-users-guide/content/all-flags.gen.rst

 ``-jN``
-    When compiling with :ghc-flag:`-make`, compile ⟨N⟩ modules in parallel.
+    When compiling with :ghc-flag:`--make`, compile ⟨N⟩ modules in parallel.

 ``-fno-hi-version-check``
     Don't complain about ``.hi`` file mismatches